Below is the complete list of workshops given on this day and time.

 Mehrunnisa Ali, Professor, Ryerson University

-Anna Steigemann, Senior Researcher - Chair of International Urbanism and Design, Technische Universtät Berlin
+Anna Gonser, Senior Researcher - Chair of International Urbanism and Design, Technische Universtät Berlin

 Businesses are increasingly struggling to fill skills gaps from within their local labour market.
 Tapping into the migrant labour force more effectively could help alleviate this challenge.
 Cities are faced with the challenge of effectively integrating migrants, including easing access to the labour market.
 Capitalising on the skills migrants have to offer brings growth to the local economy and reduces the cost that migrants could potentially have on the welfare system due to unemployment.
 Migrants need to gain employment, thus contributing to the local economy and actively participating in their new community.